-Exam Accommodations Request (EAR)— Requests are made by emailing course number, exam date, exam start time, and standard exam duration to either email@example.com or firstname.lastname@example.org.
-A student may also drop-in to the LSS office in Forest Grove, Clark Hall Rm 226, M-F 8am-4pm to provide exam request details.
+Exam Accommodations Request (EAR)— Requests are made by emailing course number, exam date, exam start time, and standard exam duration to either firstname.lastname@example.org or email@example.com.
+A student may also drop-in to OAA Services in Forest Grove, Clark Hall Rm 226, M-F 8am-4pm to provide exam request details.

 Universal design— An approach to designing course instruction, materials, and content to benefit people of all learning styles without adaptation or retrofitting.
 Universal design provides equal access to learning, not simply equal access to information.
 Universal design allows the student to control the method of accessing information while the teacher monitors the learning process and initiates any beneficial methods.